Condat-AG/ansible-modules-bitwarden/README.md

 named argument.
 If you need to specify the path to the Bitwarden CLI binary, use the `path` named argument.

+You can use `organizationId` and `collectionId` as optional properties to select a specific item.

 ## Examples

 ### Get a single password